kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

 # External authorization provider

-This tutorial shows how to expose and secure an HTTPBin service using an external authorization provider.
-This tutorial assumes usage of the Kyma domain.
+This tutorial shows how to expose and secure an HTTPBin service using an external authorization provider and the Kyma domain.

 ## Prerequisites

-* Kyma installation with the `api-gateway` and `istio` components enabled.
+* Kyma installation with the API Gateway and Istio modules enabled.
+* Manually install oauth2-proxy, for example, [using Helm](https://github.com/oauth2-proxy/manifests/tree/main/helm/oauth2-proxy).
 * Deploy [a sample HTTPBin Service](../01-00-create-workload.md).

 ## Steps